 (26) ACCEPTANCE OF BIDS.
 Bids cannot be accepted from persons under the age of 18, for any lots in this Auction.

 (27) BIDS BY EMAIL.
-Please note we cannot guarantee bids sent in by email, post or fax and all bids must include full address, telephone and card details.
+Please note we cannot guarantee bids sent in by email, or post.
+All bids must include full address, telephone number and email address.

 (28) ESTIMATES. for the Auction are shown online and also available from the reception Clerk, ring +44 (0)1273 480208.